 - At the top, there is a panel to switch between the sequences selected as input for the cloning.
 You can also specify whether the sequence should be visualized as circular or as a fragment.
-At the right-hand side, there is a button to the status of the sequence currently shown to vector. - In the middle, the selected sequence is shown.
+At the right-hand side, you can select whether or not to select a vector.
+When no vector has been selected a button Change to Current is enabled.
+This button can be used to select the currently shown sequence as vector. - In the middle, the selected sequence is shown.
 This is the central area for defining how the cloning should be performed.
 This is explained in details below. - At the bottom, there is a panel where the selection of fragments and target vector is performed (see elaboration below).